ScratchAddons/website-v2/content/blog/revert-purple.md

 ---
 title: How to revert Scratch's purple changes
-description: Do you dislike Scratch's new purple colour used throughout the website and editor?
-If so, Scratch Addons makes it easy to switch back to blue previously used, or use any other color!
+description: Do you dislike Scratch's new purple color used throughout the website and editor?
+If so, Scratch Addons makes it easy to switch back to blue, or use any other color!
 date: 2023-06-28T00:00:00Z
 author: Samq64
 ---
-Do you dislike Scratch's new purple colour used throughout the website and editor?
-If so, Scratch Addons makes it easy to switch back to blue previously used, or use any other color!
+Do you dislike Scratch's new purple color used throughout the website and editor?
+If so, Scratch Addons makes it easy to switch back to blue, or use any other color!

 1. Open the settings page, search for dark mode and enable the "Editor dark mode and customizable colors" addon.
 2. Select the "Scratch's default colours (blue)" preset near the bottom of the addon's card.